 Whenever your child has labored breathing, spikes a high fever, has difficulty breathing, or starts to turn blue around the lips or nails, get to an emergency room immediately.

 How do I prevent RSV?

 RSV is, and always has been, easily transferable.
 However, steps to prevent RSV are likely already in place in your home as we are now more aware of infection spread prevention.
 Limit the spread of RSV and other viruses and bacteria by:

 - Avoiding exposure to people who are ill

 - Cleaning surfaces regularly

-- Not sharing anything that goes directly into your mouth, such as forks, glasses, lip balm and more
+- Not sharing anything that goes directly into your mouths, such as forks, glasses, lip balm, and more

 - Washing toys regularly